 Groundwater is an important resource

 Groundwater is critically important in Washington.
-Total groundwater use in our state is nearly 1.5 billion gallons per day.
+Total groundwater use in the state is nearly 1.5 billion gallons per day.

 - More than 3.5 million people drink groundwater.